getantidote/getantidote.github.io/_pages/migrating-from-antibody.md

 permalink: /migrating-from-antibody
 ---

 If you are migrating from [Antibody](https://getantibody.github.io/) to Antidote, it might help you to know that Antidote is meant to be a drop-in replacement for Antibody.
 It was designed to work the same way with the same commands, but implemented as a pure Zsh superset of that functionality.
-That means simply that simply replacing the word `antibody` with `antidote` in your Zsh configuration should essentially work.
+That means that simply replacing the word `antibody` with `antidote` in your Zsh configuration should essentially work.

 ## Dynamic loading